-- Encourage maintenance of and reinvestment in existing neighborhoods. - Preserve natural features and open spaces in and around residential areas to soften the impact of development, provide opportunities for passive and active recreation, and enhance property values. - Ensure that infill and redeveloped residential properties are compatible with the surrounding area and adjacent parcels in terms of architectural style and building materials. - Provide a diverse range of housing options that meet the affordability, maintenance, and lifestyle needs of current and future residents. - Promote the inclusion of neighborhood parks and gathering spaces within residential developments.
+- Encourage maintenance of and reinvestment in existing neighborhoods. - Preserve natural features and open spaces in and around residential areas to soften the impact of development, provide opportunities for passive and active recreation, and enhance property values. - Ensure that infill and redeveloped residential properties are compatible with the surrounding area and adjacent parcels in terms of density, architectural style and building materials. - Provide a diverse range of housing options that are obtainable and meet the maintenance and lifestyle needs of current and future residents. - Promote the inclusion of neighborhood parks and gathering spaces within each residential development.